dotnet/csharplang/proposals/improved-interpolated-strings.md

 We introduce a new builder pattern that can represent an interpolated string passed as an argument to a method.
 The simple English of the pattern is as follows:

 When an _interpolated\_string\_expression_ is passed as an argument to a method, we look at the type of the parameter.
 If the parameter type has a static method
-`Create` that can invoked with 2 int parameters, `baseLength` and `formatHoleCount`, optionally takes a parameter the receiver is convertible to, and has an out parameter of the type of original method's parameter and that type has instance `TryFormatX` methods can be invoked for every part of the interpolated string, then we lower the interpolation using that, instead of into a traditional call to `string.Format(formatStr, args)`.
+`Create` that can be invoked with 2 int parameters, `baseLength` and `formatHoleCount`, optionally takes a parameter the receiver is convertible to, and has an out parameter of the type of original method's parameter and that type has instance `TryFormatX` methods can be invoked for every part of the interpolated string, then we lower the interpolation using that, instead of into a traditional call to `string.Format(formatStr, args)`.
 A more concrete example is helpful for picturing this: